-7. WileyPLUS Assignments:
+7. Mastery Assignments

-Organic chemistry is a new language that is spoken in words and structures.
-The best way to learn a language is to work problems every day.
-The purpose of WileyPLUS assignments is to help you master essential foundational concepts in the course.
+Organic chemistry is a new language that is spoken in words and in structures.
+The best way to learn a language is to work some problems every day.
+The purpose of Mastery assignments is to help you master essential foundational concepts in the course.
 Remembering and understanding foundational concepts is a prerequisite to APPLYING those concepts and analyzing problems: you need to learn the basics first so that you can use them!
-There will be WileyPLUS assignment sets assigned on Monday, Wednesday, and Friday after each class.
-Monday's assignment will be due on Wednesday night at 11:59 p.m., Wednesday's assignment will be due on Friday night at 11:59 p.m.
+There will be WileyPLUS Mastery sets assigned on Monday, Wednesday, and Friday night after each class.
+Monday's assignment will be due at 11:59 p.m. on Wednesday, Wednesday's assignment will be due on Friday at 11:59 p.m., and Friday's assignment will be due on Sunday at 11:59 p.m.